User-3090/Indicators/Adaptive SMA Trend Tracker/README.md

 Automatically detects actual trading hours and adapts when you switch between Regular Trading Hours (RTH) and Extended Trading Hours (ETH).
 No manual configuration needed.

 ### 💰 **Integrated Risk Calculator**
 Built-in ATR display with position sizing - shows your dollar risk for stocks or per-contract risk for futures.
+ATR calculated from daily timeframe for consistency across all chart timeframes.
 Auto-detects instrument type.

 ## Features